jBerling/abmedium/packages/abmedium/README.md

 Abmedium is a graph medium.
 Unlike text it can contain loops and nodes with multiple parents.

-It is made for distributed editing in multilingual environments.
+It is made for distributed, structured editing in multilingual environments.
 A node can have values in different _layers_.
-Layers can be placed in a projection stack and projected.
+Layers can be put in layer compositions and projected.
 This way different projections can be created from one document.
 Projections can contain localized content, and emulate feature toggles/branches.

 Layers can get in a conflict when they are projected in a stack.
 This is called a _disagreement_ and is one of the two types of conflicts Abmedium handles.
 The other type is _simultaneities_.
 They occur when a node is edited concurrently.